eastmaels/steemblog.github.io/_posts/account/deanliu/2017-03-28_meme-challenge-10-entry-1-medusa-is-my-bitch.md

 - - -

-This page is synchronized from the post: [Meme challenge 10 - Entry 1 - Medusa is My Bitch](https://steemit.com/@deanliu/meme-challenge-10-entry-1-medusa-is-my-bitch)
+This page is synchronized from the post: ['Meme challenge 10 - Entry 1 - Medusa is My Bitch'](https://steemit.com/@deanliu/meme-challenge-10-entry-1-medusa-is-my-bitch)